Beskamir/359A4/templateUART/ReadMe.txt

-So we ran out of time to implement everything but a lot of our features are either half baked or fully implemented but the features needed to get to those features aren't.
+So we ran out of time to implement everything but a lot of our features are either half baked or fully implemented but unfortunately the features needed to get to those features aren't.

-An example would be the map which has the castle, several pipes, 2 types of enemies, etc.
+An example would be the map which has the castle, several pipes, 2 types of enemies, gaps, blocks, coins, etc.

 Thus if you'd want to just see a panning view of the map add the following section to the bottom of the _inGame loop in GameplayLogic
 		ldr r0, =d_cameraPosition